 Proof.
-It is simple to check that K(A, B) is in fact invariant, and that every invariant subspace must contains the columns of $B, AB, A^2B, \ldots$
+It is simple to check that K(A,B) is in fact invariant, and that every invariant subspace must contains the columns of $B,AB,A^2B,...$

-Note the connection with Krylov subspaces: if B is a single vector, this is the union of all Krylov subspaces $K_n(A, B)$ .
+Note the connection with Krylov subspaces: if B is a single vector, K(A, B) is the union of all Krylov subspaces $K_n(A, B)$ .